bakdata/streams-bootstrap/docs/docs/user/concepts/streams.md

 }
 ```

-When an application is started, the framework performs the following steps:
+When an application is started, the following steps are performed:

 - Parse command-line arguments and environment variables
 - Create a `StreamsApp` instance